Dracula (1931)

 He goes inside and we officially learn that Lugosi is Count Dracula.
 They go about their business upstairs and we learn Dracula has purchased Carfax Abbey in England.
 A ship has been prepared to take them the following night.
 We then see that Dracula has three wives living in the castle with him.
 Renfield is turned into a servant of the count.

 Renfield is cursed to drink the blood of insects and small animals.
-During the day he watches over his master’s coffin and by night, Dracula feeds on the crew.
+During the day he watches over his master’s coffin and by night, Dracula feeds on the crew of the vessel.
 When they arrive in England, Renfield is found and thought to be mad.
-The ship is thought to be cursed since everyone onboard aside from is dead.
-Renfield is taken to a sanitarium ran by a Dr. Seward (Herbert Bunston).
+The ship is considered cursed since everyone onboard is dead, aside from Renfield.
+They find him and think he’s mad, taking him to a sanitarium ran by Dr. Seward (Herbert Bunston).

 Count Dracula is enjoying his time in England already.
 We see him feed on a young flower girl before arriving at the opera house.
 It is there he meets his neighbor of Dr. Seward along with his daughter, Mina (Helen Chandler), her fiancé John Harker (David Manners) and her friend of Lucy Weston (Frances Dade).

 That night the count attacks Lucy.
-In charge of the autopsy is a world renowned doctor of Van Helsing (Edward Van Sloan).
+In charge of the autopsy is a world-renowned doctor, Van Helsing (Edward Van Sloan).
 He notices the marks on her neck match those of the deceased flower girl.
 He suspects it could be a vampire, but they’re living in a modern world so it couldn’t be possible.
 Mina then becomes the object of Dracula’s desires and the men in her life do what they can to protect her.

-To get into my thoughts here, I’ll preface once more that this is my third viewing of the film.
+I think that is where I’ll leave my recap and introduction to the charactesr.
+I’ll preface once more that I’ve seen this version of the story a handful of times.
 I can also say that it is quite the experience.
-It is interesting to me since this one isn’t based on the novel, but a play that was adapted from the novel.
+It is interesting to me since this one isn’t based on the novel, but a play that was adapted from the novel, there are changes made.
 This is also one of the first actual on film appearance of Dracula under the correct name as well.

-What I found interesting is that in the first 5 minutes, we’re establishing most of the basic lore of the vampire.
+Something else I found interesting is that in the first 5 minutes, we’re establishing most of the basic lore of the vampire.
 We learn that they’re nocturnal and weak to sunlight.
-We know that religious icons protect you and later we will see about vampires not casting a reflection in the mirror.
+Religious icons protect you and later we will see vampires not casting a reflection in a mirror.
 Something else that I really liked here is that we have a man of science with Van Helsing believing that there is a vampire that is attacking London.
-His colleagues and those around him don’t believe though and I don’t blame them.
-John is really bad even though the love of his life is dying before his eyes.
-I really like the blending of old lore with a modern approach like we got here.
+His colleagues and those around him don’t believe him.
+I don’t blame them either as it is fantastic.
+John is bad even though the love of his life is dying before his eyes.
+I like the blending of old lore with a modern approach like we got here.

-For a positive though, acting though is really good.
-Lugosi kills it as the iconic character.
+For a positive though, acting is good.
+Lugosi is one of iconic versions, even though this is the only time he played it officially.
 When you look and hear him speak, I think that he is a Dracula.
-He is the second best Dracula of all time just behind Lee in my opinion, which is saying a lot for the amount of versions there are of this story.
-I do enjoy the gentleman take on the role for sure.
+He is the second-best of all time just behind Lee in my opinion, which is saying a lot for the number of takes.
+I do enjoy the gentleman style in the role.
 The best acting performance in the film for me though was Frye.
 He was amazing as Renfield and I was blown away by his performance.
 He comes off as crazy and it was highly believable, but there are moments where he gains clarity as well.
 It just works for me.
 Aside from that, I’d say that Chandler, Manners, Van Sloan, Bunston as well as the rest of the cast rounds out the film well for what they needed.

 My Rating: 8 out of 10